 The formula (above) describes an easily understood relationship between the properties of the conductor and its electrical resistance.
 The resistance increases with increasing length of the conductor and decreases with increasing cross-section area.
 And the resistance is directly proportional to the properties of the material of the conductor.

 Increased resistance with increased length is easily understood, and perhaps needs no further elaboration.
-As is often the case in scientic definitions, the dimension for length are in meters
+As is often the case in scientic definitions, the dimensions for length are in meters

 Decreased resistance with increased cross-section can be understood by using an analogy of water flowing through a pipe.
 If the flow rate of the water is analogous to electrical current flow, a pipe of larger diameter can be understood to present less obstruction to the flow of water at a certain rate than would occur in a much smaller diameter pipe.
 The dimensions of the cross-section area are in meters2.